Qumulo/docs/azure-guide/how-qumulo-scalable-file-service-works.md

 1. Qumulo deploys and configures the following resources in an environment that it manages.

-   * **Managed Resource Group:** This group contains the networking resources that the service deploys.
+   * **Managed Resource Group:** This group contains the networking resources that the service.

    * **Delegated Subnet:** The [delegated subnet](https://learn.microsoft.com/en-us/azure/virtual-network/subnet-delegation-overview) that the service uses to provision endpoints for your virtual network.